webcirque/webmp-archived/README.md

 **Warning**: This piece of software is still a work in progress (in beta), and lots of features are not guaranteed to work.

+If you are not sure how to use this player, you can check the [manual](https://github.com/webcirque/webmp/wiki).

 ## Run

 Download latest build [1.0.7.10(**Glassy Lite**)](https://webcirque.github.io/pwcq-pages/projects/webmp/builds/1.0.7.10.zip) on our website (_Recommended_).